metal-toolbox/alloy/docs/README-development.md

 ### Alloy software components

-Check out the [sandbox](https://github.com/metal-toolbox/sandbox) repository to run Alloy along with Serverservice.
+Check out the [sandbox](https://github.com/metal-toolbox/sandbox) repository to run Alloy along with fleetdbapi.

 Alloy is internally composed of two main components the `Collector` and the `Controller`, the store is a backend repository of inventory assets.